Welcome to today's edition of the Rush 24-7 podcast.

 And you do the same thing.

-And we'll take a brief time out and be back right after this on open line Friday.
+And we'll take a brief timeout and be back right after this on Open Line Friday.

 Hey, Katie, if you're still out there, I feel like getting you in some more trouble here.

-And we just finished talking with Katie from Michigan.
+We just finished talking with Katie from Michigan.

-Uh and she didn't get a good enough job explaining Marxism.
+And she didn't get a good enough job explaining Marxism.

-I'm sure he can explain Marxism to you, but ask him if he could uh explain capitalism accurately.
+I'm sure he can explain Marxism to you, but ask him if he could explain capitalism accurately.

-Now about this this Rumsfeld business.
+About this Rumsfeld business.

-Let me pose something.
+Let me posed something.

-I I talked about this.
+I talked about this.

-If Bush was thinking about firing him, he can't now he's not gonna he's not gonna surrender that kind of power, apparent power, to the drive-by media and the generals.
+He's not going to surrender that kind of power, apparent power, to the drive-by media and the generals.

-So essentially the generals and the drive-by media get the opposite of what they want by virtue of their own behavior.
+So essentially, the generals and the drive-by media get the opposite of what they want by virtue of their own behavior.

-Maybe these ex-generals want Rumsfeld to stay because they think everything is such a disaster that his staying and their complaining about him will take all the heat off of them for anything they have failed to do in the historical context.
+If keeping Rumsfeld or getting rid of Rumsfeld is actually what they want, maybe these ex-generals want Rumsfeld to stay because they think everything is such a disaster that his staying and their complaining about him will take all the heat off of them for anything they have failed to do in the historical context.

 I mean, this is deep, folks.

-They have to know that this cacophony demanding Rumsfeld's resignation practically guarantees he can't go anywhere, and that Bush can't fire him.
+They have to know that this cacophony demanding Rumsfeld's resignation practically guarantees he can't go anywhere and that Bush can't fire him.

 You have to think they've got the smarts to figure that out.